 In the past years, I am working on dynamic cognitive science and neuro-engineering with Prof. Chin-Teng Lin in Brain Research Center (BRC), National Chiao Tung University (NCTU) and Prof. Tzyy-Ping Jung in Swartz Center for Computational Neuroscience (SCCN), University of California, San Diego (UCSD).
 To achieve better performance of EEG-based application, I visit Human Research and Engineering Directorate in US Army Research Laboratory (ARL) and SCCN in UCSD in 2013 and 2014, respectively.
-The current interests of my research is to integrate the computational intelligence (CI) with neuroscience knowledge for addressing cognitive functions, discovering the relationships between brain dynamics and cognitive variables, and diagnosing neurological diseases.
+The current interests of my research are to integrate the computational intelligence (CI) with neuroscience knowledge for addressing cognitive functions, discovering the relationships between brain dynamics and cognitive variables, and diagnosing neurological diseases.

 My current research interests include the following domains:

 - Neural Engineering in real-world experience

 - Big data for biomedical and health informatics

 - EEG signal processing, mining and modelling